AhmedTitef/AFR-Simulator/README.md

 Created in Java

-Collabroted with Students to work on AFR Simulator for Cars using different algorithm designs like blackboard
+Collaborated with Students to work on AFR Simulator for Cars using different algorithm designs like blackboard